SmarabSJJ/CS-4348-Project-1/devlog.md

 ## Sun Mar 16 14:08:46 CDT 2025
 - New development log entry.
+- Thoughts:
+- Work on practice program for understading how to send and recieve input from parent to child and back

 ## Fri Mar 21 15:18:26 CDT 2025
 - New development log entry.